Precise coding is essential to the successful operation of any

-In order to qualify as a candidate for NAHCEU Sponsored Certification Testing an individual must obtain one of the
+In order to qualify as a candidate for

+NAHCE Sponsored Certification Testing an individual must obtain one of the

-Be confirmed as a graduate of a recognized Electronic Health Records Program or School.
+Be confirmed as a graduate of a recognized Medical Billing and Coding Program or School.

-- Confirmed employment by a medical facility as an electronic Health Records for a minimum of 2
+Confirmed employment by a medical facility as a Medical Billing and Coding for a